simgrid/simgrid/docs/source/Tutorial_MPI_Applications.rst

 only optional in this tutorial, it is not installed to reduce the image size.

-The container also include the example platform files from the previous section as well as the source code of the NAS Parallel Benchmarks.
+The container also includes the example platform files from the previous section as well as the source code of the NAS Parallel Benchmarks.
 These files are available under ``/source/simgrid-template-smpi`` in the image.
 You should copy it to